catekat16/ezTippin/README.md

 - [ ] Can choose local customs for tipping and select type of service (delivery, takeout, restaurant), to determine standard tip percentage
 - [ ] App icons
 - [ ] Compatible with all device types and sizes
+- [ ] Can see suggestions of coin/bill breakdowns with images of what each coin/bill looks like next to the corresponding value, which would help travelers not familiar with the local currency (traveler mode in settings, pay with cash or credit card options)

 ## Video Walkthrough